 "The SCF Health & Safety Forum is almost unique within the construction industry in bringing together senior Health & Safety professionals from Tier One contractors for open, honest and mature discussion about common issues and sharing experiences and mitigations.
-As a result of this we are able to instigate topical workshops and workstreams across our businesses that target any Mark Mortell emerging issues and bring the benefits Head of Health and Safety from this pool of experience and UK Construction for ISG knowledge into all of our businesses."
+As a result of this we are able to instigate topical workshops and workstreams across our businesses that target any emerging issues and bring the benefits from this pool of experience and knowledge into all of our businesses."